BrickMan240/ublue-tuxedo-tcc/README.md

 These images include pre-built and signed Tuxedo kernel modules using MOK (Machine Owner Key) signing.
 For Secure Boot compatibility, you need to enroll the MOK key:

 1. After rebasing, run: `sudo /usr/bin/setup-secureboot`
-2. The script will automatically import the MOK key using `mokutil`
+2. The script will automatically import the MOK key using `mokutil` with password "tuxedo"
-3. Reboot and follow the MOK enrollment prompts during boot
+3. Reboot and enter "tuxedo" when prompted for the MOK password during boot
 4. Reboot again to complete the process

-The setup script handles the entire process automatically.
+The setup script handles the entire process automatically with the hardcoded password "tuxedo".

 ## Features